 Waste should be handled in accordance with Section 1.9 of SICPs.
-Waste generated from patients/individuals who are known to be COVID positive, or suspected or where there is a confirmed outbreak, should be disposed of as clinical waste where clinical waste contracts are in place.
+Waste generated from patients/individuals who are in the high risk category or suspected or where there is a confirmed outbreak, should be disposed of as clinical waste where clinical waste contracts are in place.